AI in SEO: Guide for Australian Businesses in 2025

 This is a fundamental shift in how customers can find you online.

 The rise of AI in SEO is not the end of SEO; it's the end of bad SEO.
-For businesses willing to adapt, the rewards are immense: more traffic, a stronger brand, and a competitive edge.
+The rewards on getting it right are more traffic and a stronger brand.

-This comprehensive guide will cut through the jargon and provide a clear, practical roadmap for Australian small business owners and marketing leaders.
-We'll break down everything you need to know to make an informed decision and turn AI from a threat into your most powerful growth driver.
+This guide will break down everything you need to know to make an informed decision and turn AI from a threat into a growth driver.

 What is AI in SEO?